 6. Bird Bath from Planters

 If you have cracked terra cotta planters and a large saucer, don’t throw them away.
-Instead, use this repurposing idea to turn them into a bird bath.
+Instead, use this idea to turn them into a bird bath.
 You can make this bird bath as large or small as you like, depending on how many planters you have.
 You’ll need paint, clear sealant, and Gorilla glue as well.
 Start by deciding how many planters you want.
 They should be different sizes so they stack up.

 Paint each planter however you’d like.
 You can do patterns, colors, or make it one solid color.
 Apply two coats of paint and let them dry at least an hour between each coat.
 Apply a layer of clear sealant and let it dry.
 Set the biggest container on the bottom of the pile and slowly stack the rest of the pots on top.
 You can apply a layer of glue where they meet to hold them steady.
 Paint the saucer and seal it with your clear sealant.
-Glue the saucer to the top of the stack and glue it into place.
-Fill it with water.
+Glue the repurposed saucer to the top of the stack and glue it into place.
+Fill the repurposed saucer with water.

 As long as you keep your bird bath full, you should enjoy birds stopping by all year round.